 - 8 spring onions – chopped into 1.5" chunks

-- Soak the noodles in a bowl of hot water (straight from the kettle) for 5 minutes.
-Drain and rinse with cold water once they're done.200 g vermicelli noodles
+- Soak the rice noodles in boiling hot water (straight from the kettle) in a large bowl for 5 minutes.
+Drain and rinse with cold water once they're done.
+Set aside.200 g vermicelli noodles

-- Heat the remaining tablespoon of sesame oil in a large wok over a medium-high heat.3 tbsp sesame oil
+- Heat 1 tablespoon of sesame oil in a wok over a medium-high heat.

-- Once the oil is hot, add the tofu chunks into the wok and sauté until golden brown, being careful not to burn them.400 g firm tofu
+- Once the oil is hot, add the tofu chunks into the wok and sauté until golden brown.
+Be careful not to burn them.400 g firm tofu

-- Add the onion to the wok and cook until soft, then add the crushed garlic and stir for a minute.1 onion, 5 cloves garlic
+- Add the onion and cook until soft, then add the crushed garlic and stir for a minute.1 onion, 5 cloves garlic

-- Drop in the peppers, baby corn, spring onions and sugar snap peas and continue to cook for a few minutes.175 g baby corn, 2 peppers, 8 spring onions, 175 g sugar snap peas
+- Drop in the thinly sliced peppers, baby corn, spring onions and sugar snap peas and stir fry on high for two minutes or so.175 g baby corn, 175 g sugar snap peas, 2 peppers, 8 spring onions

-- Pour in the sauce mixture and add the curry and turmeric powder.4 tbsp curry powder, 1 tsp turmeric powder
+- Pour in the sauce and add the curry and turmeric powder to the wok and then stir well.4 tbsp curry powder, 1 tsp turmeric powder

-- Stir everything together with tongs until the noodles turn yellow and everything has a good coating of curry powder and sauce.
+- Stir everything together with tongs until the noodles turn yellow and everything is well coated.

-- Give it a quick taste and see if any more curry powder is needed - it really varies depending on the type you're using, so add a tsp or two more if needed.
+- Give it a quick taste and see if any more curry powder is needed – it really varies depending on the type you're using, so add a teaspoon more if needed.

-- Serve with extra spring onions, sesame seeds, chilli flakes or sriracha.
+- Serve with extra spring onions, sesame seeds and chilli flakes.

-- We usually use madras curry powder, but you can use whatever type you have, hot or mild, it will still be tasty.
+- We usually use madras curry powder, but you can use whatever type you have – hot or mild.